RespiraWorks/Ventilator/manufacturing/methods/README.md

 # Manufacturing methods

-Since you may have to print some of the custom prototype components yourself, it is worth trying to do so in as reproducible a way as possible, so that we are testing (even in the prototyping phase) with components of similar properties.
+Since we have to manufacture some custom components for the prototypes, it is worth trying to do so in as reproducible a way as possible, so that we are testing (even in the prototyping phase) with components of similar properties.
 Secondarily, this should help everyone get started faster and avoid having to reinvent the wheel.